a-karma/PalaeoLab-Bioinformatic-Training/Course_structure.md

 - Using R to visual PCA and ADMIXTURE results
 - Discussion of Babirusa population structure

-## Day 4 - Overview
-Demographic analysis, inbreeding & load.
+## Module 4 - Demographic analysis, inbreeding & load.

 #### Session 1
 - Prepping input files for PSMC